filefoxper/airma/docs/react-state/index.md

 };
 ```

-The `useSignal` API is much better than API `useSelector`, it computes out when to rerender component by the fields getting from instance automatically.
+The `useSignal` API is even better than API `useSelector`, it computes out when to rerender component by the fields getting from instance automatically.
 And by using the `signal` function, it always provides a newest instance in usage point, so it can avoid stale data and zombie-children problems more effectively.

 ## Introduce